-Events are always delivered at the beginning of a pipeline via a route.
-They are processed by each function, in order.
-A pipeline of chained functions will always move events in the direction that points outside of the system.
+Events are always delivered at the beginning of a pipeline via a route and they are processed by each function, in order.
+A pipeline will always move events in the direction that points outside of the system.
 This is on purpose so as to keep the design simple and avoid potential loops.